logseq/docs/pages/Plugins 02 - Build a mind map plugin.md

-- In [[Logseq Plugin 101]] we demonstrated how to get started developing Logseq plugins.
+- In [[Plugins 01]] we demonstrated how to get started developing Logseq plugins.
 To recap, the simple steps are:
 	- download the latest Logseq app
 	- turn on developer mode
 	- build a normal web app with JavaScript, HTML & CSS, plus the Logseq plugin sdks: @logseq/libs